NCC’s conservation project at Freshwater Bay

 Freshwater Bay, Newfoundland and Labrador (Photo by Dennis Minty)

 In Newfoundland and Labrador, we are used to having world-class natural wonders at our doorstep.
 We are blessed with a dramatic coastline, abundant forests, clear rivers and a variety of wildlife.
 This can include globally important bird colonies, and as an extra seasonal bonus, spectacular icebergs floating by.
 Unlike most parts of our increasingly urbanized world, we don’t have to drive for hours to experience and enjoy nature.

 As the popularity of the award-winning East Coast Trail demonstrates, enjoying nature is not just a popular local pastime, it’s a growing attraction for visitors from around the world.

 The Nature Conservancy of Canada (NCC) wants to make sure that people are always able to connect with nature close to home.
 Since 1996, NCC has helped conserve more than 13,000 acres (5,261 hectares) of wilderness over nine sites across the island of Newfoundland, including a section of the East Coast Trail in Maddox Cove.

 Now, thanks to a generous offer of land by Crosbie Group Ltd, NCC has an extraordinary opportunity to conserve a new property on the East Coast Trail in Freshwater Bay.
 The property is one of the most stunning and accessible nature destinations on the eastern Avalon coastline.
-Located just minutes from St. John’s, this 243-acre (98-hectare) privately owned property is already a popular place to hike, whale watch and escape the city.
+Located just minutes from St. John’s, this 98-hectare (243-acre) privately owned property is already a popular place to hike, whale watch and escape the city.
 NCC wants to ensure it remains that way.